 - 1. Select the appliance to modify and go to the Stack page. - 2.
 Click on the Projects in the toolbox.
 This displays the Project Catalog.
-The bottom table lists which projects have already been added to the appliance.
+The top table lists which projects have already been added to the appliance.

-- 3. Select the projects, for example Apache and MySQL and click the down arrow button.
-You can scroll through the available projects or enter a search string to filter the list. - 4.
-Click Save.
-These projects should now be displayed in the second table.
+3. Add the projects to your appliance either by clicking their add button or by selecting them and clicking the add selected button.
+You can scroll through the available projects or enter a search string to filter the list.
+The changes are automatically saved.